cfwheels/cfwheels/wheels/docs/07 Contributing to Wheels/02 Documentation Guidelines.md

 ### Process

 All documentation should go through these processes.
 Let's not be a bunch of cowboys like !MySpace developers!

  * First off, let the [Google Group][1] know what you're planning on doing!
 We would hate for you to spend hours writing a document that someone else is also working on.
 Plus the group would be glad to help out answering any questions that you may have.
  * Draft content in the [http://code.google.com/p/cfwheels/w/list Google Code Wiki].
 Access to edit Wiki articles is public.
  * Label the Wiki article with the "chapter" tag for Reference Guide chapters and the "api" tag for API documentation.
  * Post a request to review the content in the discussion group.
  * After you address any questions or issues that the group may bring up, a member of the core team will post the new documentation live on the website (if the Wiki entry applies to the current version).
 The core team member may also make minor stylistic edits to the content before posting as well.
 Please don't take offense to this; they're only trying to help!
  * Keep the documentation to a width of **105 columns**.

 ## Chapters in the Reference Guide

-The [http://www.cfwheels.com/docs reference guide] contains narrative chapters about using the framework.
+The Reference Guide[2] contains narrative chapters about using the framework.
 It should contain a wealth of code samples and should be written in clear, concise language.

 ## Video Tutorials

 Video tutorials should cover an area of Wheels that hasn't been covered in previous videos.
 Please publish the video in Flash or Quicktime format at a maximum width of 720 pixels.

 The core team will make the final decision on whether or not the video will be published on the Wheels website, but you may post the video on your blog, !YouTube, or anywhere else that you please.

 ## API Documentation

 The API documentation should be very clear and concise.
 Let's keep Steve out of it for the most part.
 He understands.

 ### Example API Function Documentation

-Most descriptions of Wheels' functions should follow this general format, inspired by the CFML function reference in the [http://livedocs.adobe.com/coldfusion/8/htmldocs/index.html ColdFusion 8 Live Docs].
+Most descriptions of Wheels' functions should follow this general format, inspired by the CFML function reference in the [ColdFusion 8 Live Docs][3].

 ### Description

  A concise description of what the function does.
 Also include any notes like what types of values that are supported and returned.

 ### Returns